Samsung/tizen-docs/docs/application/dotnet/guides/uix/stt.md

 -   Check whether a recognition type is supported by the current engine, by using the `IsRecognitionTypeSupported()` method of the `Tizen.Uix.Stt.SttClient` class.
 Use the values of the [Tizen.Uix.Stt.RecognitionType](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Stt.RecognitionType.html) enumeration as a parameter.

     The normal recognition type, `Stt.RecognitionType.Free`, means that the whole recognition result is sent at the end of the recognition process.
-The `Stt.RecognitionType.Partial` recognition type is used to get a partial recognition result.
+The `Stt.RecognitionType.Partial` recognition type is used to get a partial recognition result:

     ```csharp
     void CheckSupportedRecognitionType()